Vector search using n8n and Qdrant was easy

 Introduction

-When responding to internal inquiries or managing tickets, it is often difficult to instantly access past knowledge, which can be time-consuming and costly.
+When responding to internal inquiries or managing tickets, it is often time-consuming and costly to not be able to instantly access past knowledge.

-Through this PoC of vector search, we verified the effectiveness of "instant search for similar tickets," "automatic FAQ answers," and "related document recommendations."
+This time, through the PoC of vector search, we verified the effectiveness of "instant search for similar tickets," "automatic FAQ answers," and "recommendation of related documents."

-The biggest benefit of using the combination of n8n and Qdrant was that it enabled us to quickly build a workflow that could be used by both engineers and operators.
+The biggest benefit of combining n8n and Qdrant was that it allowed us to quickly build a workflow that could be used by both engineers and operators.

-Although I have no knowledge of vectors, I proceeded with the project with the help of various advice from the AI.
+Although I have no knowledge of vectors, I proceeded with the help of various advice from the AI.

 Tools used this time